gw4-isambard/docs/user-guide/PHASE3.rst

 This will place each request on different nodes - since we have hyperthreading enabled it would otherwise place them on the same node.

-Then use ssh to launch the MPI job
+Then use Cray module to launch the MPI job

 .. code-block:: text